deepomicslab/LocalHGT/README.md

 - [Sediment mud](https://progenomes.embl.de/data/habitats/representatives.sediment_mud.contigs.fasta.gz)
 - [Soil](https://progenomes.embl.de/data/habitats/representatives.soil.contigs.fasta.gz)

-At the first run, `LocalHGT` will index the reference automatically, and it will take a few time (e.g., several hours for UHGG v1).

 Note:
 - the reference file should be uncompressed.
+- given a new reference, `LocalHGT` will index it automatically, and it will take a few time (e.g., several hours for UHGG v1).
 - reference index file size is approx (reference size) * 4 * (number of denoted hash functions), make sure the disk has enough space.